-Deal ID (or Deal Identifier) is a unique identification number given to buyer and seller which helps them to identify each other.
+Deal ID (or Deal Identifier) is a unique identification number given to buyers and sellers which helps them to identify each other.
 These numbers are used to match publishers and advertisers, individually, depending on the requirements of both parties.
 These requirements could be minimum bid price, format of ad unit, position of inventory on the publisher’s website, and more.

 Deal ID was introduced to provide more flexibility and control to publishers and advertisers.
 Using Deal ID, publishers can easily identify advertisers who might be interested in their inventory and then invite them to purchase it (or bid on it).

-Here are detailed benefits of having a deal identifier.
+Here are the detailed benefits of having a deal identifier.

-Transparency: Unlike RTB, where publisher’s inventory is available for the entire market, private marketplace and programmatic direct are more private.
-As both publisher and advertiser are interested in a deal, they openly discuss the terms and negotiate for better outcomes which ultimately bring out transparency in the deal.
+Unlike RTB, where publisher’s inventory is available for the entire market, private marketplace and programmatic direct are more private.
+As both publishers and advertisers are interested in a deal, they openly discuss the terms and negotiate for better outcomes which ultimately bring out transparency in the deal.

 Disadvantages of Deal ID